-Study and application of the written and verbal communication skills in reading, analyzing, writing, and distributing scientific information in Applied Kinesiology
+Studies and applies written and verbal communication skills in reading, analyzing, writing, and distributing scientific information in Applied Kinesiology.

 COURSE OBJECTIVES

 At the completion of this course students should be able to:

 - 1. Review and evaluate the quality of scientific literature - 2.
 Demonstrate understanding of scientific communication including style and sentence construction, common misuses of words, elements of composition, different types of scientific literature - 3.
 Describe the stages of the scientific communication processes (prewriting, drafting, revising, final edits, analyzing audience and purpose) - 4.
 Present scientific information using professional written and verbal communication formats